BlitzMaxModules/muttley.mod/logger.mod/doc/README.txt

 INSTALLATION
 ------------
-To install this module, extract the contents of the archive into your BlitzMax\mod directory.
+To install this module, extract the contents of the archive into a muttley.mod directory in your BlitzMax\mod directory.

 For more information please see the online documentation.